 Tracking the types of BMP applied and the affect the practices have on impaired use(s) and/or water quality continues to be the primary means for describing and documenting local watershed project progress and, ultimately, NPS Program progress.
 However, given the delayed water quality response to applied BMP in larger watersheds, the NPS Program depends on computer models during the short term to estimate pollutant load reductions resulting from the applied BMPs.
 Models such as the STEPL model and the animal feedlot runoff risk index worksheet (AFRRIW) compliment the in-stream or in-lake data by providing interim estimates on annual nitrogen, phosphorus and sediment load reductions associated with applied BMPs.
 In future years, as the Basin Framework is implemented, post-project monitoring will be much more feasible to gauge delayed beneficial use improvements resulting from applied BMP.
-Therefore, post-project monitoring will eventually become a major component of the NPS Program Monitoring Strategy.
-The first post-project monitoring opportunities under the Basin Framework are expected to become available in 2021.

 Although the information on applied BMP cannot replace the measurement of actual beneficial use improvements or pollutant load reductions, it does readily show how the sources and causes of NPS pollution impairments are being addressed in the state.
 Cumulative BMP expenditures also provide some insight on the extent to which the NPS Program is focused on BMP implementation.
-With approximately 69% of cumulative project costs associated with projects focused on the design and/or implementation of BMPs, it is apparent the NPS Program and its partners are maintaining a significant on-the-ground emphasis to address NPS pollution.
+With approximately 69% of cumulative expenditures associated with projects focused on the design and/or implementation of BMPs, it is apparent the NPS Program and its partners are maintaining a significant on-the-ground emphasis to address NPS pollution.
 The specific types and amounts of BMP supported during the Management Plan period are listed in Appendix F. Table 7 shows the cumulative Section 319 expenditures per BMP category to provide a perspective on the most common type of BMP implemented by the NPS Program.